The Henrike Grohs Art Award

 The prize is run through an open call process and is aimed at young artists who live and work on the African continent.
 It is awarded biennially to an artist or arts collective practicing in the field of visual arts.
 The award aims to support emerging artists in their careers, responding to the challenges of practicing on the African continent.
 Artistic quality is the most important criteria for the award.

 The main prize is awarded by an international jury after a shortlist is compiled by a selection committee.
 The winning individual artist or collective will receive a cash prize of 20.000€ and 10.000€ towards the production of a catalogue on the winner's work.
 Two artists or collectives will be selected as runners up and will be awarded a cash prize of 5.000€ each.
 Each iteration of the awards' ceremony is celebrated at a different biennale or major art event on the continent.
+However, due to the Covid-19 pandemic, the 2020 award was announced virtually.

 About Henrike Grohs